 The purpose of this guide is to show you exactly how I handle Problem #2 (above).
 If you haven't figured out how to find motivated sellers yet, go and read this or this first and THEN come back to this case study.

-If you're reading this, you may very well fall into one of these categories:
+If you're reading this, you may fall into one or more of these categories:

 - You don't know how to find a legitimate, profitable rental property.

-- You understand the theory, but have never actually purchased a rental property before.
+- You understand the theory but you've never actually purchased a rental property before.

 - You don't understand how to analyze and evaluate a rental property the right way.

 - You need a better understanding of how the entire process works, from start to finish.

 - You aren't clear on how much income a rental property produces, and why investors buy them in the first place.

 This blog post is intended to show you exactly what steps I go through, what my expectations are, and how I ensure my (or my client's) return on investment.

 I'm a pretty big fan of “on-the-job training”, so I figured the most practical way to show you with a real-life example I dealt with just a few short years ago.